 Sometimes agencies step in to manage this hustling, but more often than not, it happens informally, in social gatherings and public events.
 You get noticed for your visible work, that is why most people end up doing their initial projects for almost nothing.
 Initial projects are like an investment in building your professional resume.

 Putting on the price tag on your work is tricky.
 There are no standards whatsoever.
 Price is a function of your standing, your credibility, your past record, and most importantly how desperately the client needs you.
-There has been umpteen number of times when I have worked for a price only to realize that I could have easily quoted 2-4 times that price.
+There have been umpteen number of times when I have worked for a price only to realize that I could have easily quoted 2-4 times that price.
 Since most of these professions demand one’s personal time commitment, price is also a function of how much work you have on hand.
 Once you are well established, your price is also well established, but till then it’s a topsy turvy ride.
 In fact, when you have enough work at hand, you end up quoting an exorbitant price to say no, or to test waters.
 If you are not good with your accounts, you need to budget in for leakages of all kinds.

 Revenue flow in these professions is as erratic as it can get.
 By design, there is no regular income, it comes in spurts.
 Your payments may depend on when your client gets paid.
 There may be few agencies between you and your client, and each step takes its cut as well as time.
 Your remuneration may be linked to the revenue of the end product.
 Forecasting revenue is tough and accounting of receipts hardly transparent.
 Take the case of author-publisher teams.
-No one can ever predict the book sales.
+No one can ever predict book sales.
 Once it is in the market, the author has no real visibility of the number of copies sold.
 A lot of things work on sheer faith, another reason why people tend to stick to people they trust.

 New Entrants to Project-based Professions

 Most new entrants in creative fields, with their eyes full of dreams, think life will be hunky-dory once they are successful.
 They see only the rewarding part of their dream professions.
 Nothing prepares them for the bumps on the road, the crowd they have to jostle through.
 Mentors can help but one has to be fortunate to find one.
-This makes me think about the artist guilds that worked in good old days that moved as a community for different projects.
+This makes me think about the artist guilds that worked in the good old days that moved as a community for different projects.
 I can see a stark difference in the creation-creator relationship.
 Maybe we need to go back and study these models!
 Till then, being aware of what you are getting into can help you deal with it.

 Edited for this online publication.